mayasaffron/Kaur-Health/testing.md

 | Site User | Be reminded to log in if I did not log in | Smoothly proceed with my purchase and prefilled form |

 - Beneath the order form there are links to either register for an account or log in.
-- I considered adding more reminders to log in for this functionality, throughout the site, howver decided against it, as I thought this could attribute to bad UX.
-If a user feels that it is impossible to carry out the desired action, without being authenticated, this may disuade them from visiting or more importantly, purchasing thorough the site again.
+- I considered adding more reminders to log in for this functionality, throughout the site, however decided against it, as I thought this could attribute to bad UX.
+If a user feels that it is impossible to carry out the desired action, without being authenticated, this may dissuade them from visiting or more importantly, purchasing through the site again.

 <br/>